yucigou/express-middleware-minio/README.md

 # Introduction

 This Minio middleware is written for Node.js Express apps to use Minio to store files.
+Not just Minio, you can use AWS S3 to store files too, because Minio SDK that this middleware is based on is S3 compliant.

-Files can be uploaded to a predefined folder in a predefined bucket in a Minio sever.
+Files can be uploaded to a predefined folder in a predefined bucket in a Minio sever (or AWS S3).
 Once a file has been uploaded successfully, you will be informed of the filename known to Minio for this file.
 Later on, you can use this filename to download or delete the file.

-The Minio middleware also allows you to list all files stored inside the predefined folder in the predefined bucket in Minio.
+The Minio middleware also allows you to list all files stored inside the predefined folder in the predefined bucket in Minio (or AWS S3).

 # How to use the package?